Have you ever met someone who seems to have an unshakeable calm, even in the face of frustration or annoyance?

 14. They have a sense of humour.

 They can laugh at themselves and find humour in everyday situations.
-This ability to see the lighter side of life helps them defuse tension and maintain a positive outlook.
+Being able to see the lighter side of life helps them defuse tension and maintain a positive outlook.
 Laughter also releases endorphins, which have mood-boosting and stress-reducing effects.

 15. They choose their battles wisely.

 They understand that not every issue is worth getting upset over.
 They prioritise their energy and focus on the things that truly matter to them, rather than wasting it on petty disagreements or minor annoyances.
-This selective approach to conflict helps them maintain their composure and avoid unnecessary stress.
+Knowing how to choose their battles helps them maintain their composure and avoid unnecessary stress.